 There’s no question, financial stocks are in the dirt right now.
 With the ultra-low interest rate environment we’re in, stocks in the insurance and financial sector like Manulife Financial (TSE:MFC) are struggling.
+Many investors new to buying stocks may not understand that financial stocks are heavily dependent on high interest rates to generate revenue.

 So, how do we look at this?